-Discectomy post-op pain worse in patients with retrolisthesisMay 16th, 2013 in Diseases, Conditions, Syndromes /
+Discectomy post-op pain worse in patients with retrolisthesisMay 16, 2013 in Medicine & Health / Diseases, Conditions, Syndromes

 (HealthDay)—The presence of retrolisthesis in patients undergoing decompressive surgery for a lumbar disc herniation may result in significantly worse lower back pain and physical function over four years, according to a study published in the April issue of The Spine Journal.